tabulify/tabulify/tower/doc/graphql.md

 ### Query Aggregation and Transformation

 * Multiple API fetches.
 Every field and nested object can get its own set of arguments while in Rest, you can only pass a single set of arguments (ie the query parameters and URL segments in your request).
-* Data transformations: you can even pass arguments into scalar fields, to implement data transformations
+* Data transformations: you can even pass arguments into scalar fields, to implement data transformations (Called [directive](#transformation-on-field-with-directive-date-formatting))

 ```graphql
 {